groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/xlsx.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Retrieve Signatures from a Variety of File Formats"
+    title: "Retrieve signatures from a variety of file formats"
     exclude: "XLSX"
     description: "The GroupDocs.Signature for .NET API empowers you to extract and manage signatures from a wide array of document types.
 Effortlessly retrieve embedded signatures from all major file formats for further analysis or processing."
     items: